CLICK HERE TO SEE DETAILS OF ALL OUR FAIRS.

-THE DECEMBER ONLINE BOOK FAIR IS OPEN.
+THE MARCH ONLINE BOOK FAIR IS NOW OPEN!
 CLICK HERE TO FIND OUT MORE.

 A handsomely bound collection of photographs of the architecture, art, and archaeological sites of Italy, prefaced by the portraits of King Umberto I of Italy (1844-1900, reg.
 1878-1900) and his wife, Margherita of Savoy (1851-1926), and ending with two portraits of Italian women in regional costume (these four portraits mounted on the flyleaves).
 The cities and areas depicted are Naples, Bologna, Verona, Florence, Venice, Pompei, Rome, Pisa, Ercolano, Lugano, the Lago Maggiore, Pisa, and Genova, and the museums and artworks include the Uffizi, the Galleria Pitti in Florence, and Michelangelo’s Last Supper from the Convent of Santa Maria delle Grazie in Milan.

 Late nineteenth-century English travel guides to Italy offered travellers advice on buying photographs of the scenes represented in this album, and these images were so popular that some Italian photographers sold prints internationally.
 This album, however, contains photographs from at least six different studios, so that it seems likely that the photographs were purchased from various studios or retailers by a tourist travelling through Italy, and then inserted into this album, which was acquired in Rome, most probably between 1881 (the date of the later Alinari photographs) and the death of Umberto I in 1900 (and likely before 1892, when Alinari began renumbering their library of images).
 The selection is discerning, and the majority of the images came from highly-regarded and well-known studios, suggesting that the album was compiled for a wealthy traveller with an informed and educated interest in the architecture, arts, and archaeology of Italy.